 To summarize this article, the Japanese management style is a unique approach with an emphasis on principles that are rooted deeply in Japanese culture.
 In one of the previous parts, we provided three stories of companies that integrated certain principles into their operations and how they led to success.
 We hope that these stories have inspired you to try implementing Japanese management strategies in your own business as well.
 In short, we were able to tackle kaizen (continuous improvement), nemawashi (digging around the roots), and consensus-building which all contribute to the betterment of a company’s employees and overall growth.
 Which one was your favorite?

-Exploring ventures with Japanese companies can be difficult, especially if you’re foreign and not familiar with Japanese management style and culture.
+Exploring ventures with Japanese companies can be challenging, especially if you’re foreign and unfamiliar with Japanese management style and culture.
 Scaling Your Company can help you: